 As long as you are in good health, there is no upper age limit and people with disabilities will be given the same consideration as people without disabilities.

 Please note that, following medical research on the effects of passive smoking on children, there may be issues associated with matching children with approved adopters who smoke.
+Children under 5 years of age will not be matched with adopters who smoke.

 - attending group sessions with other prospective adopters where everyone discusses all the issues involved and learns from existing adopters’ experiences